PhD-prep Master’s Track

 ECG 750: Introduction to Econometric Methods

-An additional four courses (12 credit hours) of electives are required, including at least two ECG (at the 500 or 700 level) courses (6 credit hours) and up to two courses (6 credit hours) from other departments (at the 400 level or above).
-Students may simply select from appropriate ECG and other approved courses.
+An additional four courses (12 credit hours) of electives are required.
+Students may simply select from courses listed below and other approved courses.
 But they also have the opportunity to concentrate their studies on one or multiple fields that match with their own interests.
 Finally, students with excellent first-year performance may opt to enter our PhD program in the second year.

 ARE 590: Introduction to Commodity Futures Markets

 Concentration: International Economics